-If you work in computing and IT and have already completed a foundation degree or equivalent, this course tops up your knowledge and skills to an honours degree.
-It will also enable you to engage professionally with challenges such as the specification, design, deployment, and management of computing and IT systems.
-You’ll choose from a variety of modules to suit your career goals, and complete your studies with a project on a topic of your choice.
+If you’ve already completed a foundation degree or equivalent, this Top-up BSc Computing and IT Practice (Honours) degree at The Open University UK course tops up your knowledge and skills to an honours degree.
+You’ll choose from a variety of modules to suit your career goals, and complete your studies with a project on a topic based on one of your chosen modules

 Skills for career development